jigold/hail/python/hail/docs/overview.rst

 +---------+---------+-------+-------+

 but the value ``5`` is only stored once for the entire dataset and NOT once per row of the table.
-The output of `describe` lists what all of the top level row fields and global fields are.
+The output of `describe` lists what all of the row fields and global fields are.

 .. code-block::text